SAP-samples/teched2025-DA261/exercises/ex0/README.md

-# Getting started with your working environment
+# Prepare your SAP HANA Cloud and Python environment in SAP Business Application Studio

-## Overview
+## Preparing your working environment overview

 In this SAP TechEd 2025 Hands-on Workshop __Unlocking AI-driven insights from your business data in SAP HANA Cloud__ (DA261), the exercises are to be pursued either using __SAP HANA Cloud Database Explorer__ , or using a __Business Application Studio Python environment__.
 <br><br>